compor/sodden/README.md

 ## Features

-- Building all 10 `C` benchmark programs
+- Building of all 10 `C` programs of the suite
 - Out-of-source builds thanks to [cmake][3]
 - Capability to create LLVM bitcode files thanks to [llvm-ir-cmake-utils][4] and LLVM `opt` pass pipelines (see the `config/pipelines` subdirectory).